z784324922/sls/intl.en-US/User Guide/Index and query/Analysis grammar/Phone number functions.md

     * | select mobile, client_ip, count(1) as PV where mobile_city(try_cast("mobile" as bigint)) ! = ip_to_city(client_ip) and ip_to_city(client_ip) ! = '' group by client_ip, mobile order by PV desc
     ```

     Furthermore, you can create alarm rules that use phone number attributes.
-For more information, see [Log Service alarms](intl.en-US/.md).